robotframework/robotframework-RFCP-syllabus/basics.md

 ## TEST EXECUTION

 Test cases are always executed within a test suite.
-Test execution is started with `robot` command.
+Test execution is started with the `robot` command.
 Test data to be executed is given as an argument after the command.
-The path can be absolute or relative where test are executed from.
+The path can be absolute or relative to where tests are executed from.
 [[User guide: Executing test case][UG Executing test case]]

 _Continuable failures_ and _fatal errors_ are **Not** in the scope of this exam.